 ▪ Common involuntary psychological defense mechanisms distorting judgment.

-▪ Omission of assets management provisions for a minor child.
+▪ Omission of assets management provisions for a minor child. <Failure to provide at least something for morally and legally deserving persons.

 ▪ Allowing a failed marriage to endure without legally documented property arrangements.